-Exercise is very important for general well-being.
-To stay fit and healthy you need to embrace an exercise regime that pushes your body, keeps you active and keeps every bit of you functioning right.
+Exercise is essential to general well-being.
+To stay fit and healthy, you need to embrace an exercise regime that pushes your body, keeps you active and keeps every bit of you functioning right.

 However, there are so many misconceptions when it comes to different kinds of exercise.
 And if you do not know any better, you could end up being frustrated trying to achieve your objectives with these exercises.